GalleryHow To Make Tortillas

 Please also bear in mind that the presses I'm talking about are for making small corn tortillas, the traditional wrapper for tacos, enchiladas, and the like.
 For thinner, wider, Northern Mexican/Tex-Mex flour tortillas, you'll need an entirely different product, which hopefully I'll get my hands on for testing some day soon.

-Until then, I leave you with a delicious and oddly vegetarian taco recipe:
+Until then, I leave you with a delicious taco recipe:

 Tacos de Papa »